Today's Free Picks for

 Green Bay hasn’t been a covering machine — failing to cash in six of its last seven — but that’s exactly why the price is cheap.
 Monday’s loss to Philadelphia is masking the reality: the Packers are still structured to beat up on bad quarterbacks and overmatched lines.
 Wink Martindale’s defense can scratch and claw only so long before the field position battle caves in.

 The total sits in the mid-40s, and it’s difficult to imagine where New York contributes enough to threaten it.
 If the Giants can’t score, the favorite covers — and covers comfortably.
-Green Bay -7½
+Recommendation: Green Bay -7½

 Cincinnati +6½ over Pittsburgh